 - Where: University of Michigan Campus

-- How to get involved: Email firstname.lastname@example.org for more information on how to submit a proposal
+- How to get involved: Email firstname.lastname@example.org for more information.

 Citizen Interaction Design (CID): Citizen Interaction Design (CID) is a partnership between local governments and University of Michigan student teams to develop information tools that revolutionize citizen engagement.
 CID is now seeking new community partners throughout Michigan.